jekyll/jekyll/site/docs/plugins.md

 simply uppercasing the entire content string.
 Finally, when it saves the page, it will do so with a `.html` extension.

-## Processors
+## PostProcessors

-You can create a processor when you need to modify the final output of Jekyll based on your own rules.
-Processors run after Jekyll has completed the build process, so you can use Processors to modify the rendered files and directories.
+You can create a post processor when you need to modify the final output of Jekyll based on your own rules.
+PostProcessors run after Jekyll has completed the build process, so you can use PostProcessors to modify the rendered files and directories.
-For example, a processor might look like this:
+For example, a post processor might look like this:

 {% highlight ruby %}
 module Jekyll

-  class TopLevelPagesProcessor < Processor
+  class TopLevelPagesProcessor < PostProcessor
     safe true

     def generate(site)